-The Trustee shall have custody of and hold in its name, for and in behalf of the Bondholders, the Master Certificates of Indebtedness for the total issuance of the First Tranche Bonds.
+The Trustee shall have custody of and hold in its name, for and in behalf of the Bondholders, the Master Certificate of Indebtedness for the total issuance of the First Tranche Bonds.

-The Trustee shall promptly and faithfully carry out the instructions or decisions of the Majority Bondholders issued or reached in accordance with the Trust Agreement.
+The Trustee shall promptly and faithfully carry out the instructions or decisions of the Bondholders issued or reached in accordance with Section 11 of the Trust Agreement.